Ring Pessary Without Support: Who Needs It, How It Works & Complete Sizing Guide

 Self-Removal and Reinsertion

-Many patients successfully self-manage the ring pessary without support, removing it at night and reinserting it in the morning (or as directed by their clinician).
+Many patients successfully self-manage the ring pessary without support, removing it weekly or as directed by their clinician.
 The open ring design makes it easier to hook a finger through the ring for removal compared to membrane variants.

 Care, Cleaning & Hygiene